abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 Abdullah Bin Faheem and Haobo Li.
 "Machine-Learning-Potential-Driven Volcano Relationship in Grain Boundary Amorphicity and Ionic Transport of Antiperovskite Solid Electrolytes."
 Journal XXX (20XX): XX-XX.

 Abdullah Bin Faheem and Haobo Li (2026).
-Li3OClBr-MACE-Active-Learning-MLIP (Version 1.0) [Data set].
-GitHub. https://github.com/abdsim/Li3OClBr-MACE-Active-Learning-MLIP
+Li3OClBr-MACE-Active-Learning-MLIP (Version 1.0).
+GitHub. https://github.com/abdsim/Li3OClBr-MACE-Active-Learning-MLIP.

 ## License

 The data in this repository are licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).

-You may copy, redistribute, modify, and use the dataset, including for training machine-learning models, for noncommercial purposes.
+You may copy, redistribute, modify, and use the files in this repository for non-commercial purposes.

-When sharing the dataset or a modified version, appropriate credit should be given.
+When sharing the files or their modified versions, appropriate credit should be given.

-When publishing research based on this dataset, please use the citation provided in the section above.
+When publishing using these files, please use the citation provided in the section above.

-This license applies only to the dataset and associated metadata.
-It does not apply to third-party software, third-party datasets, or other materials identified as having separate licensing terms.
+This license applies only to the dataset and associated files.
+It does not apply to third-party software, third-party datasets, or other items identified as having separate licensing terms.

 Requests for separate commercial permission should be submitted by opening an issue in this repository.